 Interim Quality Directors are an excellent investment when a hospital or system is shifting to a new accreditor or implementing sweeping change to quality metrics.
 An interim quality leader can also be a uniting force and a voice of reason when medical staffs and clinical systems merge and shift to systems.

 An Interim VPs or Directors of Medical Staff Services can bring vital macro thinking during process consolidation and new policy implementation.
-With the shift in roles and responsibilities in medical staff services, interim leaders can bring the fresh eyes and approaches needed to make change make sense.
+With the shift in roles and responsibilities in medical staff services, interim physician leadership can bring the fresh eyes and approaches needed to make change make sense.
 (Just think of the initiatives: get to paperless, streamline privileging forms, reduce application turnaround time for credentialing, centralize current competency data…)

 Sources of Stats: